-Concussion Specialist Questions and Answers
+Concussion Specialist Q&A

 Have you ever had a concussion from a sports injury or any other injury to the head?
 Then Priority Urgent Care can help!
 Our doctors specialize in head trauma and can treat you.
 Call us today or request an appointment online.
 We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!